 WAEC subject combination (requirements) for Private and Islamic Law

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Private and Islamic Law in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Private and Islamic Law must include:
+The required WAEC subject combination (O level requirement) for Private and Islamic Law must include:

 - English Language